Logic in the Study Editor

 Use + Group to combine multiple conditions.
 Use Reset to clear and start over.

-Groups nest multiple questions together under a single label — useful for organizing related questions and applying logic at the group level.
+Groups nest multiple questions together under a single label.
+They are useful for organizing related questions and applying logic at the group level, such as routing a skip logic rule to an entire group of questions at once.

 Personalization 💬